CAN YOU Grow Orchids in Water?

 Just so you know, I don't get a commission or any affiliate marketing for sharing this sharing.
 I just thought it was awesome and wanted to share someone's hard work.
 It might be a little outdated as in format and style, but the information hasn't changed much since 1995.
 So I do suggest you take a look at it.

 Now that you know all about hydroponics, what to look for when transferring an orchid to its new medium, and how properly water it, it’s time to get your hands dirty.
 Check out some of our tutorials on how to design a great floral design or build a terrarium with orchids.
 If you’re not sure if hydroponics is for you, check out our other potting medium articles, like sphagnum moss

 If this information was of any help, and clarified any doubts you had, please mention so in the comments

 .
-We love to interact with other orchid enthusiasts, and can share from our experiences.
-Share this page to a friend who has an orchid, comment, or just give a thumbs in the comments below.
-Happy cultivating!
+I love to interact with other orchid enthusiasts, and we can learn from our experiences.
+Share this page with a friend who has an orchid, comment, or just give a thumbs up in the comments below.